-A couple months ago I visited the set of Built to Shred and one of the highlights was a happenstance encounter with Joanie Sprague, who is now part of the new cast for the return of Trading Spaces on TLC.
+A couple years ago I visited the set of Built to Shred and one of the highlights was a happenstance encounter with Joanie Sprague, who is now part of the new cast for the return of Trading Spaces on TLC.

 The Built to Shred crew had raised the bar with their spiral of death ramp and I was impressed by the complexity of the skate ramp structures that it seemed only a daredevil would ride.
 Among the crew of skaters and builders a tall blonde stood out who seemed much more focused on the construction of the ramps than the antics of the skaters.

 I introduced myself and near the end of our conversation Joanie humbly mentioned that she was a host of her own show.
 It was awesome to meet a TV personality who really does work as a licensed contractor and is more interested in building cool things than pushing a book or TV show.
 But this story gets better.

 Trading Spaces isn’t Joanie’s first time on a home improvement show, she co-hosted a show Run My Renovation on the DIY Network and she was the runner-up on Cycle 6 of America’s Next Top Model.
 Not quite the pedigree of most licensed contractors, which is why I had to interview her.